Fall Gardening Checklist

 - Dig up summer bulbs (dahlias, gladiolas, etc) as they die back and cut stems off.
 Dust with “Dusting Sulfur” and store in a cool, dry and dark location.

 - Plant spring blooming bulbs!
-Don’t forget to use Dutch Bulb Food or Bone Meal when planting, and soak with lots of water.
+Don’t forget to use Bulb Food or Bone Meal when planting, and water-in well.